Dual Degree Programs Guide

 University of Illinois Urbana-Champaign

-- Must finish an additional 30 hours beyond the degree option with the highest hourly requirement.
+• Must finish 30 hours beyond the degree option with the highest hourly requirement.

 University of Michigan

-- Must finish 150 credits at the very least. may select an existing software or develop their own.
+• Must finish 150 credits at the very least.
+May select existing software or develop their own.

 2. Programs offering both bachelor’s and master’s degrees